tanu2626/iankhor.github.io/readme.md

 ## SPECIAL EFFECTS TO OBSERVE
 1. Navbar when using a small screen (ie: mobile)
-2. In the "Saving the world" section which desribes my past projects, hover over the images to see transitions
+2. In the "Saving the world" section which describe my past projects, hover over the images to see transitions
 3. Parallax effects
 4. Elements wrap around when using small screen (ie: mobile)
 5. On the top of the page, text shadow was added to further highlight my name when the white text is hovering over my shirt on a small screen.